bashrc2/epicyon/README_commandline.md

-unlike                                Unlike the last post bookmark                              Bookmark the last post unbookmark                            Unbookmark the last post reply                                 Reply to the last post post                                  Create a new post post to [handle]                      Create a new direct message
+unlike                                Unlike the last post bookmark                              Bookmark the last post unbookmark                            Unbookmark the last post mute                                  Mute the last post unmute                                Unmute the last post reply                                 Reply to the last post post                                  Create a new post post to [handle]                      Create a new direct message